HappyTapir/TimeKeeper/README.md

   <li>0.1.2 Changed method of determining whether commands are sent by GM.</li>
   <li>0.1.3 Added handling of incorrect inputs, with feedback in case an invalid time or expiry entry is attempted.</li>
   <li>0.2.0 Recoded.
 Added formatting using the Roll20 default template.
 Overall output is less verbose and less spammy (hopefully).</li>
+  <li>0.2.1 Added output of buttons that when clicked delete a certain expiry.
+Added deletion of expiries before they expire.</li>
 </ul>